evantbyrne/csvutil/README.md

 Command line utility for transforming CSV files.

+## Design Choices

+- Human-readable.
+Operations and arguments should be easy to remember.
+There is no shorthand syntax.
+- Safe.
+External programs that can properly escape shell strings should be able to spawn csvutil processes safely.
+- Not a database.
+All operations are done in memory and there are no fancy tricks to speed things up.

 ## Install

 Make sure that [Go](https://golang.org/) 1.9+ is installed and your PATH includes GOBIN.
 Then run the following: